-Special conditions peculiar to the subject property would cause an unwarranted hardship, if the applicant were required to retain 45 specimen trees identified as Specimen Trees ST-1 through ST-5, ST-11 through ST-13, ST-17 through ST-19, ST-21, ST-27 through ST-32, ST-43 through ST-68, and ST-70.
-The property's unique topography shows two ridges with a stream and floodplain between them, which is centrally located on the property.
-Also, this area is within the PMA.
+In relation to other properties in the area, special conditions peculiar to the subject property would cause an unwarranted hardship if the applicant were required to retain 45 specimen trees identified as Specimen Trees ST-1 through ST-5, ST-11 through ST-13, ST-17 through ST-19, ST-21, ST-27 through ST-32, ST-43 through ST-68, and ST-70.
+The site's unique topography shows two ridges with a stream and floodplain between them; this area is centrally located on-site and is within the PMA.
 The proposed development has been designed to avoid PMA to the maximum extent possible.
-The project is further hindered by limited access along the frontage with Annapolis Road and Glenn Dale Boulevard, with only one access point for entrance to the property.
-Furthermore, the property is unique in that it contains a historic site on a lot in the middle of the property.
+The project is further hindered by a limited access easement along the frontage with Annapolis Road and Glenn Dale Boulevard with only one access point for entrance to the property.
+The site is unique in that it contains an historic site on a lot in the middle of the site and is adjacent to another historic site and associated environmental setting.
 These special conditions limit the developable areas on this site.